PiggyPieInTheSky/StatsAD/docs/source/exp.chigira.rst

     \end{align*}

-Chigira cointegration test then becomes a test for stationary principal components.
-This implementation of the Chigira test utilizes the following precedure:
+Chigira cointegration test then becomes a test for stationary PCA scores.
+This implementation of the Chigira test utilizes the following procedure:

 1. :math:`i=0`, :math:`r=0`